igorski/MWEngine/README.md

  * effect chains operating on individual input/output channels
  * sample playback with real time pitch shifting
  * bouncing output to WAV files, either live (during a performance) or "offline"

 Also note that MWEngine's underlying audio drivers are _the same as Google Oboe uses_, MWEngine and Oboe are merely abstraction layers to solve the same problem, only in different ways.
 Additionally, MWEngine provides a complete audio processing environment.

+#### Who uses this ?

+The engine has been written for both [MikroWave](https://play.google.com/store/apps/details?id=nl.igorski.mikrowave.free&hl=en) and
+[Kosm](https://play.google.com/store/apps/details?id=nl.igorski.kosm&hl=en) to provide fast live audio synthesis.

+While developments on those apps are scarce, the engine itself has been continuously improved and is now also used by third party app developers, such as [TIZE - Beat Maker, Music Maker](https://play.google.com/store/apps/details?id=com.tizemusic.tize).

 ### The [Issue Tracker](https://github.com/igorski/MWEngine/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) is your point of contact